-There are two types of disciplinary offence: Category 1 and Category 2.
-Category 2 offences (as set out in the Non-academic Misconduct Policy, General Regulations IV Discipline) broadly involve behaviour that either does, or has the potential to, cause serious damage to the College or University, its staff and other students.
+The College adopts Durham University's Non-Academic Misconduct Procedure in which there are two types of formal disciplinary procedures: Category 1 and Category 2.
+Category 2 offences broadly involve behaviour that either does, or has the potential to, cause serious damage to the College or University, its staff and other students.

 Category 1 offences involve misconduct of a less serious nature or may constitute an ongoing history of involvement in incidents defined as a College Concern.
-An "Authorised University Officer" (the Principal or their nominated representative) decides whether on the face of it, the offence is of Category 1 or 2 and has the discretion to begin the College disciplinary process as set out below at Stage 1 or Stage 2.
+An "Authorised University Officer" (the Principal or their nominated representative) decides whether on the face of it, the offence is of Category 1 or 2 and has the discretion to begin the College disciplinary process.